On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent: Discussion

 The computational experiments presented in this paper provide evidence that temporal correlations in random cell motility, modeled here through fractional Brownian motion, play a functional role in chemotactic navigation.
 Across Euclidean domains, curved substrates, and scenarios with secondary self-generated cues, superdiffusive motion consistently enhanced the ability of at least one trajectory to reach the global maximum of the primary chemoattractant field.
 This robustness was observed despite environmental fluctuations, competing local maxima, or geometric constraints, suggesting that memory effects in random motility can improve search efficiency in biologically relevant landscapes.

-Our analysis of independent particles in Euclidean domains showed that increasing the Hurst index $H$ accelerates escape from local maxima and raises the likelihood that a trajectory reaches the global maximum within a fixed observation window.
+Our analysis of independent particles in Euclidean domains showed that increasing the Hurst index $H$ accelerates escape from local maxima and raises the likelihood that a particle reaches the global maximum within a fixed observation window.
 These findings are consistent with experimental observations of superdiffusive behavior in fibroblasts, epithelial cells, neutrophils, and other systems, where temporal correlations in motility have been linked to effective exploration of complex environments.
-At the same time, we observed that strong persistence may occasionally delay arrival, either by reinforcing motion away from the source or by sustaining unusually small increments along the correct direction.
-Nevertheless, at the population level, the dominant effect of long-range correlations was an overall acceleration of the search process.
+In a closely related study of neutrophil chemotaxis, \cite{Dieterich2022} reported persistent anomalous motion of wildtype neutrophils in CXCL1 gradients, whereas TRPC6-knockout or CXCR2-blocked cells exhibited tempered memory and impaired chemotactic performance.
+Their first-passage simulations further showed accelerated target discovery by wildtype neutrophils relative to the perturbed conditions, consistent with our finding that persistent motion can enhance finite-time source-finding.
+While that study focused on experimentally observed neutrophil trajectories in a specific chemotactic setting, the present work isolates the role of fractional-Brownian persistence in controlled chemoattractant landscapes, including local trapping regions, curved geometries, and interacting populations with secondary self-generated cues.
+At the same time, strong persistence may occasionally delay arrival, either by reinforcing motion away from the source or by sustaining unusually small increments along the correct direction.
+Nevertheless, at the population level, the dominant effect of long-range correlations was an overall acceleration of the search process, and a minimal one-dimensional calculation illustrating this finite-window conditional first-passage effect is given in Appendix 4.